Parable of the Renegades

 They were called "Sakura", also known as "Cherry Blossoms.”
 Very beautiful, but also very fragile.

 Rio was inspired, especially by the Cherry Blossoms, on how they were symbolic of the fleeting nature of life.
 To her, the short lifespan of a Cherry Blossom was a message that told her to live like she was dying.
 If she was going to live long, but bedridden, Rio felt like her life would be more akin to torture.
-Instead, she began to pray once a day every day for the strength to live a short life to the fullest even if for just a few years.
+Instead, she began to pray once a day every day for the strength to live a short life to the fullest even if it meant living for just a few more years.

 Then sometime after she turned nine-years-old, Rio's right eye started to see things differently.
 Color began to become rare in its sight, seeing mostly black, gray and white.
 This contrasted with her left eye, which still saw things in color but also began to see things beyond matter.